QGEP/docs/en/user-guide/editing/editing.rst

 Layer Waste water structures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * This layer contains various sublayers related to the waste water structure.
-It also contains links to the mainntenance events, the relation table between waste water structures and maintenance events (re_ table) and the organisation table (where owners, dataowners, etc. are stored)
+It also contains links to the mainntenance events, the relation table between waste water structures and maintenance events and the organisation table (where owners, dataowners, etc. are stored)

 Layer Value lists
 ^^^^^^^^^^^^^^^^^